 While most of the sediment finds a permanent new home within a containment facility like Masonville, some of the material can be repurposed and used in the development or manufacturing of commercial, industrial, horticultural, agricultural, and other products.

-The innovative reuse of Harbor channel material is a key component to the long-term success and sustainability of the Port and continues to be a priority for the Governor, MDOT and MPA.
-And due to strong coordination and collaboration with key stakeholders such as the DMMP Committees, several of the 2014 Innovative and Beneficial Use Strategy’s action items have been advanced or completed.
+The innovative reuse of Harbor channel material is a key component to the long-term success and sustainability of the Port of Baltimore and continues to be a priority for the Governor, Maryland Department of Transportation (MDOT) and Maryland Port Administration (MPA).
+And due to strong coordination and collaboration with key stakeholders such as the Dredged Material Management Program (DMMP) Committees, several of the 2014 Innovative and Beneficial Use Strategy’s action items have been advanced or completed.

 Moving forward, innovative reuse projects will be based on Maryland Department of Environment criteria that will guide prospective users of dredged material through the various steps, permits, or approvals necessary based on the proposed project, covering sampling requirements, environmental and public health standards, and long-term management needs.